RicoJia/ricojia.github.io/_posts/2018/2018-01-05-linux-ssh-xwindow.markdown

         - Required so that the container has access to the correct authentication cookie that matches your SSH-forwarded X session.
         - Without this file inside the container, X clients would be unable to authenticate with your X server, resulting in errors like “X11 connection rejected because of wrong authentication.”
 4. do `xclock` in the docker.
 The GUI should pop up on the client machine.
+    - **A catch to this method is**, because `$DISPLAY=system76-pc:10.0`, the GUI will be launched there even if you launch the GUI on the server.

 ## Remote SSH Forwarding W/ AT&T Routers